AgentMC/Sao19/Translate/En/Part7.md

 Isukan sighed and added.

 "The problem is that human being killed...
 It would be impossible......For everyone who are going on sightseeing in Human World, I have letters in writing saying that fighting and killing is prohibited by the name of Dark Territory tribe leaders and the commander of the Dark Territory himself.
 One by one, I have signed all of them...
-As long as there is a "the law of the strongest", only one person can ignore that order in the dark world."
+As long as there is a "the law of the strongest", only one person can ignore that order in the Dark Territory."

 The moment Ronye thought it was, of course, that Isukan himself, Scheta added: